Investment in Digital Cinema Implementation Partners

 Sep.
 30, 2014

 |Investment in Digital Cinema Implementation Partners||

-As a result of the Agreements, the Company has installed digital projection systems to a majority of its first run U.S. theatres.
-The digital projection systems are being leased from Kasima under an operating lease with an initial term of twelve years that contains ten one-year fair value renewal options.
+The digital projection systems that are leased from Kasima are under an operating lease with an initial term of twelve years that contains ten one-year fair value renewal options.
 The equipment lease agreement also contains a fair value purchase option.
-Under the equipment lease agreement, the Company pays minimum annual rent of one thousand dollars per digital projection system for the first six and a half years from the effective date of the agreement and minimum annual rent of three thousand dollars per digital projection system beginning at six and a half years from the effective date through the end of the lease term.
-The Company may also be subject to various types of other rent if such digital projection systems do not meet minimum performance requirements as outlined in the agreements.
+Under the equipment lease agreement, which was amended effective March 31, 2014, the Company pays minimum annual rent of one thousand dollars per digital projection system.
+The Company is also subject to various types of other rent if such digital projection systems do not meet minimum performance requirements as outlined in the agreements.
 Certain of the other rent payments are subject to either a monthly or an annual maximum.
-As of December 31, 2013, the Company had 3,619 digital projection systems being leased under the master equipment lease agreement with Kasima.
-The Company recorded equipment lease expense of approximately $5,332, $7,802 and $7,990 during the years ended December 31, 2011, 2012 and 2013, respectively, which is included in utilities and other costs on the consolidated statements of income.
+As of September 30, 2014, the Company had 3,666 digital projection systems being leased under the master equipment lease agreement with Kasima.
+The Company paid equipment lease expense of approximately $3,005 and $2,848 during the nine months ended September 30, 2014 and 2013, respectively, which is included in utilities and other costs on the condensed consolidated statements of income.

 Below is summary financial information for DCIP for the three and nine months ended September 30, 2014 and 2013.